Apellikka/weightlifting-tracker/README.md

-Weightlifting training tracker.
+Weightlifting training tracker for Android.
 Work in progress.